Alauddin Husain Shah: Accession

 Most sources are in agreement that Husain was appointed the wazir (prime minister) of Sultan Shamsuddin Muzaffar Shah (r.
 1491-1493).
 Initially, Husain secretly sympathized with the rebels but ultimately he put himself openly as their head and besieged the citadel, where Muzaffar Shah shut himself with a few thousand soldiers.
 According to the 16th-century historian Nizamuddin, the Sultan was secretly assassinated by Husain with the help of the paiks (palace-guards), which ended the Abyssinian rule in Bengal.

-Military Campaigns and Conquests
+Reign

 Initial administrative actions

 Immediately after accession to the throne, Husain Shah ordered his soldiers to refrain from plundering Gaur, his capital city.
 But being annoyed with their continuous plundering, he executed twelve thousand soldiers and recovered the looted articles, which included 13,000 gold plates.
 Subsequently, he disbanded the paiks (the palace guards) who were the most significant agitators inside the palace.
 He removed all Habshis from administrative posts and replaced them with Turks, Arabs, Afghans, and Bengalis.